 And here are Amy's tips:

-Enjoy a long lunch “en terrasse” at Plouf.
-Despite living in Paris, Plouf continues to be one of my favorite French restaurants thanks to its location on the European-esque Belden Place, authentic dishes, and flirty French waiters providing American style service.
+Enjoy a long lunch “en terrasse” at Plouf (Now closed).
+Despite living in Paris, Plouf continues to be one of my favorite French restaurants thanks to its location on the European-esque Belden Place, authentic dishes, and flirty French waiters providing American-style service.

 Les Parisiennes adore a weekend trip to the hammam, and San Francisco girls are lucky enough to have their own version: Kabuki Springs & Spa.
 Even though I had been living in San Francisco for years, my first visit to Kabuki wasn’t until one of my French girlfriends invited me to join her.
 She even came prepared with a baggie full of sea salt to use as a natural body scrub.

 Take in a film at le cinema, instead of seeing a movie at the Metreon.
 While larger theaters exist in Paris, most of them are smaller and more intimate.
 My favorite place to see movies in San Francisco is the Clay Theatre.
-Its discrete placement on Fillmore Street, alongside boutiques, restaurants and apartments, reminds me of how most cinemas are in Paris.
-You can walk from a restaurant, to the movies, to a café for an after dinner drink – and actually be able to leave the building and change your environment to do so (opposed to a giant multiplex where all the same sounds, smells, and chain restaurants are contained under the same roof).
+Its discrete placement on Fillmore Street, alongside boutiques, restaurants, and apartments, reminds me of how most cinemas are in Paris.
+You can walk from a restaurant to the movies, to a café for an after-dinner drink – and actually be able to leave the building and change your environment to do so (as opposed to a giant multiplex where all the same sounds, smells, and chain restaurants are contained under the same roof).